Bell 202

 The Bell 202 modem was an early (1976) modem standard developed by the Bell System.
-It specifies audio frequency-shift keying (AFSK) to encode and transfer data at a rate of 1200 bits per second, half-duplex.
-It has separate sets of circuits for 1200 bps and 300 bps rates.
+It specifies audio frequency-shift keying (AFSK) to encode and transfer data at a rate of 1200 bits per second (bit/s), half-duplex.
+It has separate sets of circuits for 1200 bit/s and 300 bit/s rates.
 These signalling protocols, also used in third-party modems, are referred to generically as Bell 202 modulation, and any device employing it as Bell-202-compatible.